open-sauced/intro/CONTRIBUTING.md

    - Replace "Intro" with the title of your new section.
    - Replace "/01-intro.md" with the relative path to the Markdown file of your new section.

-3. **Submitting your contribution**:
+3. **Submitting your contribution**

-   Once you have created or edited the new section and verified that it meets our project's requirements, you can submit your contribution.
-This typically involves creating a pull request.
+   Once you have created or edited the new section and verified that it meets our project's requirements, you can submit your contribution by creating a pull request.

-4. **Review and feedback**:
+4. **Review and feedback**

-   Be prepared to receive feedback from project maintainers or collaborators.
-Review and address any comments or suggestions to refine your contribution.
+   Wait for maintainers to review your pull request, and be prepared to receive feedback from them or collaborators.
+Make changes if necessary to refine your contribution.

-5. **Documentation completion**:

-   After your contribution is reviewed and accepted, your new section will become part of our project's documentation, enhancing its content for users and contributors.
+After your contribution is accepted, your new section will become part of our course, enhancing its content for users and contributors.

 ## Using Markdown for Intro to Open Source Course